top of page

 Sure enough, a few months later, the course was officially approved for academic credit at UC Berkeley’s Business School.

 I launched it and co-taught it with Will, along with my co-founders Brittany Sartor and Nina Gilbeaut.
-That course became the foundation for what would grow into Plant Futures - global nonprofit and a movement that started in the clasroom and reached far beyond what I had imagined.
+That course became the foundation for what would grow into Plant Futures - global nonprofit and a movement that started in the classroom and reached far beyond what I had imagined.

 94cc34_276619112df8427cb8094145838f91bc_mv2.webp